Poetic License (film): Release

 Poetic License premiered during the Special Presentations section at the 2025 Toronto International Film Festival on September 6, 2025.
-Later that month, Row K Entertainment acquired distribution rights in a deal worth seven figures.
-The film is scheduled to be released on May 15, 2026.
+Later that month, Row K Entertainment acquired North American distribution rights in a deal estimated at $5.5–7 million.
+It was previously scheduled to be released on May 15 and October 16, 2026.
+Row K's founders allegedly questioned the film's commercial potential, despite positive reviews.
+This lack of confidence contributed to pushing the release date several times.
+According to a Variety article, payments tied to the film might not have been fulfilled.
+Ultimately, in March 2026, Row K dropped the film, allowing its makers to shop it elsewhere.
+In July 2026, Sony Pictures Classics acquired worldwide distribution rights to the film, planning to release it sometime in 2027.

 Reception

-The film has a 90% rating on Rotten Tomatoes based on 21 reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 77 out of 100, based on 7 critics, indicating "generally favorable" reviews.

+Gregory Ellwood of The Playlist praised the film’s humor and natural performances, particularly the chemistry between Hoffman, Feldman and Mann, while also noting that the film was longer than necessary.

 Esther Zuckerman of IndieWire graded the film an A−.
 Richard Lawson of The Guardian awarded the film four stars out of five.

 Jourdain Searles of The Hollywood Reporter gave the film a mixed review and wrote as the bottom line: "Warm and well-acted but disappointingly generic."

-Pete Hammond of Deadline writes that Apatow "proves she has the chops behind the camera" and calls it an "impressive first feature" that's about "people trying to grow up and find their place in the world."
+Pete Hammond of Deadline Hollywood writes that Apatow "proves she has the chops behind the camera" and calls it an "impressive first feature" that's about "people trying to grow up and find their place in the world."
 Hammond also uses the opportunity to laud Donatich in her first foray into feature film screen writing calling the writing "supremely intelligent and raucously amusing."